fdcastel/TheWall/SPEC.md

 Images are displayed with smooth transitions, attribution information, and have support for working in offline mode (reusing previously downloaded content).

+The application provides a unified command control experience across devices: desktops with keyboards/mice, tablets/totems with touch screens, and TVs with remote controls.

 ## Core Functionality

 ### Image Display